KevinNLe/Agricultural-Weather-Assistant-project/README.md

 Co-Founders: Kevin Le & Ethan Park

-The Agricultural Weather Assistant is a smart, data-driven tool designed to help farmers make better decisions by transforming complex weather and environmental data into simple, actionable insights.
-Our goal is to support agricultural communities with clearer guidance, improved planning, and more sustainable outcomes.
+The Agricultural Weather Assistant is a tool we built to help farmers make smarter, easier decisions by turning complicated weather data into simple insights they can actually use.
+Instead of having to sort through temperature charts, rainfall numbers, and humidity levels on their own, this system does the heavy lifting and presents the information in a way that makes sense.

 🚜 What It Does
-- The system collects and analyzes key environmental data—including temperature, rainfall, humidity, wind speed, and soil moisture—from sources such as:
-- Weather Data
-- IoT sensors
-- Using this data, the tool generates easy-to-understand recommendations for important farming activities, such as:
-- Optimal irrigation timing
-- Planting and harvesting windows
-- Frost or heat-risk alerts
-- Soil health insights
+- We collect key weather data—like temperature, humidity, rainfall, and wind speed—from datasets and IoT sensors.
+Then, using our code, we calculate daily hazard levels based on those conditions.
+This helps farmers understand when the weather might pose risks to their crops.

+- Temperature & Humidity Over Time: Shows how these conditions changed throughout the past month in Charlotte.

+- Rainfall & Wind Speed Trends: Helps us see patterns in weather behavior and how they connect to potential risks.

+- Daily Risk Analysis: Displays the danger levels for temperature, humidity, and wind speed.
+The orange line shows the total risk score each day, combining all three factors on a 0–100 scale.

 🌦️ Why It Matters
-- Farmers often deal with unpredictable weather and overwhelming data.
-The Agricultural Weather Assistant simplifies all of that, helping farmers reduce risk, save time, and make confident decisions that directly impact crop health and productivity.
+- Farmers deal with unpredictable weather every single day, and managing that uncertainty can be stressful.
+Our goal is to turn overwhelming data into helpful guidance—things like:

+- When to irrigate

+- The best times to plant or harvest

+- Alerts for heat, frost, or strong winds

+- Early signs of conditions that might harm crops

 🛠️ Technologies Used
+- VS Code
+- JavaScript
+- CSS
 - React.js
-- Weather data
+- Weather data sources
-- IoT sensor integration
-- Data analytics & visualization tools
+- Data analytics & visualization

-🚧 Project Status
-- Actively in development with ongoing improvements to data accuracy, user interface, and automated insights.
+SOURCES:
+Charlotte, NC Weather History | Weather Underground.
+(2025).
+Wunderground.com. https://www.wunderground.com/history/monthly/us/nc/charlotte/KCLT/date/2025-11

+Here’s how farmers in the Carolinas are dealing with unpredictable weather.
+(2025).
+Spectrumlocalnews.com. https://spectrumlocalnews.com/nc/charlotte/news/2025/08/22/farmers-dealing-with-summer-weather

+Occupational Safety and Health Administration. (n.d.).
+Agricultural Operations - Hazards & Controls | Occupational Safety and Health Administration.
+Www.osha.gov. https://www.osha.gov/agricultural-operations/hazards